rtous/pti-ruben/REST_API/README.md

 In order to obtain the maximum grade you can complete any of the following extensions:

-* Add to the report a 1-page explanation of the pros and cons of Go compared to another alternative (e.g. C++, Java, Rust, etc.).
+* Add to the report a 1-page explanation of the pros and cons of Node.js compared to another alternative (e.g. Java servlets, etc.).
 * Dockerize your web application.
 Some help [here](./dockerize.md).

 ## 3. Submission